 To maintain health, it is important to know your vitals.
 Especially measurements like body weight, Body Mass Index (measure of obesity which is calculated using weight and height), Blood Pressure, Fasting Blood Glucose (Sugar) Levels, and Blood Cholesterol Level are important.
 These levels should be maintained within normal range for a health living.
 Not just these, other health components like mental illness and well being, family planning, vaccination, eye checkup and dental checkup are also vital components of the whole body checkup.
 Consultation with doctor is also a part of the package.
 During the doctor consultation , health problems and symptoms can be elaborated and investigated.
 You also get an opportunity to clear your doubts, ask questions about healthy living, and discuss health issues.

 Where can you get a Full Body Check-Up in Kathmandu, Nepal?

 Clinic One has been providing different whole body checkup packages, as per the needs of local Nepalese and travelers to Nepal.
-Clinic One mostly focuses on the preventive health.
+Clinic One mostly focuses on preventive health.
 With international standards, we are one of the best clinics in Kathmandu.
 Our whole body checkup packages are customizable per patient’s needs, and takes only 90 minutes.